Best Products UK

 Built-in screen or use your own device?

-Built-in screen (NordicTrack, Echelon) needs a subscription (~£40/month for iFit, ~£25 for Echelon).
-Without screen, you stream Zwift or Peloton from a tablet.
-The bike-with-screen approach is more polished — but the bike-without-screen approach is £600-1000 cheaper and you can cancel a subscription any time.
+Built-in screen (NordicTrack, Echelon) needs a separate monthly subscription (iFit and Echelon Fit both run subscription tiers — check the operator's current pricing on their own site).
+Without a built-in screen, you stream Zwift or Peloton from a tablet.
+The bike-with-screen approach is more polished — but the bike-without-screen approach is meaningfully cheaper up front and you can cancel a subscription any time.

 3.